divinites/oauth-mail/README.md

 ## Future Development:

-1. This project is still in its early stage, now it suppport sending mails via Outlook mails and Gmails.
+1. This project is still in its early stage, now it suppport sending and receiving mails via Outlook mails and Gmails.
 2. Next step:
    - Adding signature support
    - ~~Adding IMAP support, so users will be able to receive recent emails~~